This course will not be running for 2021 entry. For more information, contact education-undergraduate-administrator

 This course explores education, specifically in relation to language and literature.

-You will learn about key educational issues, including how and why English is taught.
+You'll learn about key educational issues, including how and why English is taught.
 You'll explore current debates about and cutting-edge methods for teaching English language and literature in classrooms, theatres, clinics and prisons.

 You'll also study representations of education in literature and analyse their impact on perceptions of education.
 You'll consider how fictional depictions of education can shape social awareness, policy and practice.